ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 An Attester MUST fail an attestation request if it contains an unrecognized entity type.
 This is to ensure that all the semantics expected by the Presenter are fully understood by the Attester.

-An Attester MUST fail an attestation request if it contains a request attribute of an unrecognized type while specifying a value (other than null).
+An Attester MUST fail an attestation request if it contains a request attribute of an unrecognized type while specifying a value (not empty).
 This represents a situation where the Presenter is selecting specific information that is not understood by the Attester.

 An Attester SHOULD fail an attestation request if it contains a request attribute with an unrecognized type.
 An environment with an Attester that ignores unrecognized attributes forces the Presenter to review the generated evidence for necessary information.